Macro Cymatic Studies (2014-present)

-A long string “self-oscillates” or has no visible performer.
-The oscillations of a long string are visually manifested on a TV monitor.
+A long string “self-oscillates” or has no visible performer, constantly sounding and evolving.
+The oscillations of a long string are visually manifested on a TV monitor as waves perpetually modulating.
 The monitor is hanging from above, shining down on the string.

-The set is dark, except for two violins on white pedestals placed symmetrically about the center of the stage with spotlights on them, and a screen illuminated by reflections of water surfaces.
+The set is dark of a black box theater, except for two violins on white pedestals placed symmetrically about the center of the stage with spotlights on them, and a screen illuminated by reflections of water waves.

 The Self-Oscillating Violin (2005)